-- 56. Berkshire and the Brunner Defendants, however, were able to push the deal through with their hand-picked trustee, GreatBanc.
+- 76. In short, there were a number of reasons to discount early pandemic profits when Defendants valued the company on August 20, 2020.
+This appears to be corroborated by the fact that no open market buyer materialized to buy Vi-Jon at Berkshire's preferred price in response to the boom market conditions of the early months of the pandemic. - 77.
+Berkshire and the Brunner Defendants, however, were able to push the deal through with their hand-picked trustee, GreatBanc.
 The price to be paid by the Plan to acquire Vi-Jon was determined between Defendants and their advisors.
 The company assisted by preparing financial projections.
 The \$398 million price that Defendants settled on was 99.5% of the \$400 million that Berkshire had previously failed to obtain from arms-length buyers.
-See supra at ¶¶ 45-46. - 57.
+10 See supra at ¶¶ 45-46. - 78.
 Upon information and belief, Defendants failed to appropriately discount pandemic-driven sales figures in their valuation process.
 Instead, it appears that Defendants latched onto pandemic-driven sales figures to attempt to justify Berkshire's asking price, notwithstanding the temporary nature of the underlying market conditions.
-In a meeting with Vi-Jon's management in 2021, management informed a group of employees that included Plaintiff Lewis that 2020 profits were the company's "new baseline" for financial performance, including in its arrangements with creditors.
-This statement implies that the company created, and Defendants relied upon, financial forecasts that failed to appropriately discount temporary market conditions in the first half of 2020 in the process of negotiating the purchase price and arranging
+In a meeting with Vi-Jon's management in 2021, management informed a group of employees that included Plaintiff